-Practicing single-tasking, on the other hand, not only helps to lower the number of switches you do each day but also rebuilds your focus and attention.
+Practicing single-tasking, on the other hand, helps you lower the number of switches you do each day and start to rebuild your focus and attention.

 The simple fact that multitasking takes more energy than single-tasking has compounding effects.
 Suddenly, because your attention is elsewhere, simple tasks take longer than they should, throwing off your daily schedule, and stressing you out because you fall behind.

-When you fully focus on a single task, however, you’re more likely to get in a state of flow, feel less stress, and actually enjoy the work you’re doing.
+When you fully focus on a single task, however, you feel less stress, and can even enjoy your work.